 Receiver Address: The to-address of the email of not specified by the worker.

 Allows choosing on which nodes the service is allowed to execute.
 By not choosing any nodes in the list, the service can be executed on any of the nodes.

 On EJBCA startup, each node adds its hostname to the list of nodes.
 The list can also be manually edited on the System Configuration page.

 By default, services execute on only one node in a cluster, or one of the pinned nodes.
 However, certain services like the HSM Keepalive service should be run on all nodes.

 Selecting Run on all nodes disables checking if a service has been running on another node and executes the service on all nodes.

 The Run on all nodes option should normally only be enabled for the HSM Keepalive service.
 Do not select the option for any other service unless you are absolutely sure you know what you are doing.

 Multiple Services and Clustering

-A service worker should never run simultaneously on two nodes, or simultaneously on one node.
+A service worker, except the HSM Keepalive service, should never run simultaneously on two nodes (or more than one instance of a worker running at a time on one node for that matter).
 To avoid running more than one instance on a single node there is a semaphore that inhibits more than one instance of the worker to run in a single JVM.
 If a worker starts and another worker is already running the worker is rescheduled to run on the next planned interval, and immediately terminated.
-To avoid running any two services on two nodes simultaneously, the service has a time stamp that is set when it runs, and schedules the next run before the actual work is started.
-This time stamp makes it possible for another node to determine of the service is already running on another node and not start running.
+To avoid running any two services on two nodes simultaneously, the service has a time stamp that is set when it runs and schedules the next run before the actual work is started.
+This time stamp makes it possible for another node to determine if the service is already running on another node and if so, does not start running.

 In practice what this leads to is that a service will always run on a single node, the same node every time, but the running node may switch at times.